-To change your name, you must bring the following information, along with photo identification, to the Office of the University Registrar: original court document or notarized copy recording the marriage or name change, or a government document showing the name the student wishes to use.
-Name changes may also be made via mail if the student sends a notarized copy of the required documentation to the Office of the University Registrar.
+To change your name, you must bring the following information, along with photo identification, to the Office of the University Registrar: original court document or notarized copy recording the marriage or name change, or a government document showing the name you wish to use.
+Name changes may also be made via mail if you send a notarized copy of the required documentation to the Office of the University Registrar.